 In this post I’m sharing with you my secret sauce of how to plan a blog photoshoot.
 Why?
 Because I want you to win too.
 I want you to stop wasting time and money, and be more successful with your blogs.
 I’ve covered some of this in this post here but I’m breaking down my process even more in this post.
 8 simple steps is all it takes to plan a blog photoshoot.

 Step One: Create a monthly editorial calendar

 The first step before you even begin planning your blog photoshoot is to get your editorial calendar.
 If you don’t have an editorial calendar or never made one before, you should start now.
-If you’re not sure why you need one, check out this post.

 Basically an editorial calendar can help you get your blog life together and keep your content organized.
 You can plan out your content in advance so you know what you actually need to shoot for.